Heidelberg Road

+Route

+Heidelberg Road commences at the intersection with Queens Parade in Clifton Hill and heads in a northeasterly direction as a four-lane, dual-carriageway road, crossing Hoddle Street via an overpass shortly afterwards, then Merri Creek a short distance later.
+The road narrows to a single carriageway road as it continues through Alphington and meeting Chandler Highway, before eventually terminating at the intersection with Lower Heidelberg Road and Upper Heidelberg Road in Ivanhoe.

 History

 Access was required to the Heidelberg area by wealthy settlers in the 1830s.

 Heidelberg Road started as a track at Smith Street, Melbourne, crossing two creeks, Merri Creek and Darebin Creek.

 The road's maintenance was undertaken by the Heidelberg Road Trust, formed in 1841, by the election of local landowners.
 The Trust was the first local government body in Victoria.
 Earlier, Heidelberg residents had contributed to the funding of the first bridge over Darebin Creek.
 The road was completed in 1842, and is believed to have followed an Aboriginal traditional route.
 The Trust was the first road trust established in the Colony of New South Wales.

 In 1847 Victoria's first toll gate was established, near Merri Creek, to fund the road's maintenance.
 This allowed the road to be surfaced with macadam, the first such road in Victoria, and the road itself became a tourist attraction.
 This work was completed in 1848, and the road was known as the "Great Heidelberg Road".

 The Heidelberg Road Trust was replaced by the Heidelberg Road Board, in 1861, which was then also responsible for other roads in the area.

-The causeway across Merri Creek was replaced by a bridge in 1854, which was washed away ten years later.
+The causeway across Merri Creek was replaced by Heidelberg Bridge in 1852, which was washed away ten years later.
 Its replacement was completed by 1868.

+Within Victoria, the passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+Main Heidelberg-Eltham Road was declared a Main Road from Heidelberg Bridge over Merri Creek through Alphington to the intersection of Upper Heidelberg and Lower Heidelberg Roads in Ivanhoe (the declaration continues east along Lower Heidelberg Road through Heidelberg and Rosanna to Eltham).